 For more information, check out this article on starting sweet potatoes from Clemson University.

 While you wait for the sweet potatoes to sprout, keep the soil moist.
-You can spray the soil frequently with a water bottle, or use a humidity dome to trap moisture in the air around the sweet potatoes.
+You can spray the soil frequently with a water bottle (plant mister), or use a humidity dome to trap moisture in the air around the sweet potatoes.

 You will need to wait for ideal conditions outdoors before planting your slips.
 In the meantime, you can plant them in potting soil inside containers to give them a bit of a head start until you can transplant them outdoors.

-Sweet potatoes are a warm-weather crop – if you plant them too early, the cold will kill them.
-The University of Maryland Extension suggests waiting until soil temperatures are at least 65 degrees Fahrenheit (18.3 degrees Celsius) before planting your sweet potato slips.
+Sweet potatoes are a warm weather crop – if you plant them too early, the cold will kill them.
+The University of Maryland Extension suggests waiting until soil temperatures are at least 65 degrees Fahrenheit (18.3 degrees Celsius) before planting your sweet potato slips outside.